VentureCraft/revisionable/readme.md

 ### The new, Trait based implementation (recommended)
 > Traits require PHP >= 5.4

-For any model that you want to keep a revision history for, include the revisionable namespace and use the `RevisionableTrait` in your model, e.g., If you are using another bootable trait the be sure to override the boot method in your model;
+For any model that you want to keep a revision history for, include the `VentureCraft\Revisionable` namespace and use the `RevisionableTrait` in your model, e.g.,

 ```php
 namespace App;